Markin-Wang/SGRRG/README.md

 Run `bash run_mimic.sh` to train a model on the MIMIC-CXR data.

-## Test on MIMIC-CXR
+## Test on Chest ImaGenome

-Run `bash test_mimic.sh` to train a model on the MIMIC-CXR data.
+Run `bash scripts/test_cgnome.sh` to train a model on the MIMIC-CXR data.

 ## Acknowledgment
 Our project references the codes in the following repos.
 Thanks for their works and sharing.